 First-time RVers usually think that, as they will be mobile, it would be easier to get coffee somewhere along the way.
 However, this is not only impractical and costly, but it also does not guarantee that you will find it to your liking.
 Worse, you will not be able to enjoy a cup when you are feeling lazy and just want to relax.

 Therefore, it is ideal to have your own coffee maker in the RV.
-However, make sure you find a model that is user-friendly, a space-saver, easy to clean, and more importantly, able to make coffee just the way you like it (latte, espresso, cappuccino, etc. After all, there's nothing better than that freshly brewed coffee first thing in the morning.
+That said, do make sure you find a model that is user-friendly, a space-saver, easy to clean, and more importantly, able to make coffee just the way you like it: latte, espresso, cappuccino, etc. After all, there's nothing better than that freshly brewed coffee first thing in the morning.